liupi/liupi/README.md

 ### Hi, I'm Liudmila

 - I am a Software Engineer with 5+ years of professional working experience in Software Development 👩‍💻
-- Currently, I am focused on development with Python 🐍 and Go 🐿️
+- Currently, I am focused on development with C#, Python 🐍 and Go 🐿️
 - Also, I have a strong interest in Machine Learning
 - English level - Upper Intermediate
 - I like to play tennis 🎾